Menu Icon WhiteMenu Icon Dark

 We support projects that improve engagement with audiences across different platforms.
 We value actions that build public trust and promote accountability and transparency in journalism.

-The C. V. Åkerlund Media Foundation is a non-profit organization guided by a clear strategy and the principles laid out in Finnish foundation law.
+The C. V. Åkerlund media foundation is a non-profit organization guided by a clear strategy and the principles laid out in Finnish foundation law.
 We actively listen to media professionals and experts and continuously improve our funding processes and communications.

 Mission and Vision

-The C. V. Åkerlund Media Foundation promotes the vitality, research, expertise, and pluralistic dialogue of the media industry.
+The C. V. Åkerlund media foundation promotes the vitality, research, expertise, and pluralistic dialogue of the media industry.
 Our vision is to be a well-known and respected developer of media research and competence.

 Our Values